 Nuclear energy continues to play a vital role in meeting the world’s growing energy needs.
 Between 2010 and 2040, nuclear power generation is forecasted to double whilst world energy consumption is expected to increase by 56% (Source: US Energy Information Administration).

-As well as contact lens solutions, radiation is also used to sterilise beauty products including mascara and false eyelashes, which are used by millions of women every day around the world.
+As well as contact lens solutions, radiation is also used to sterilise beauty products including mascara and false eyelashes, which are used by millions every day around the world.